MMACS11DC1-2025/class-exercises-Jeremy-wong123/6.7/README.md

 Purpose:
     My program observes the images of different planets and will identify wether it's mostly made up of ocean, rock or greenery in an attempt to find a planet that resembles earth.
 To do this, the program will search through the each image and identify blue pixels(Ocean), green pixels(greenery) and yellow/red pixels(rock).
-        (These are the conditions for 'Oean', 'greenery' & 'rock') Ocean - if the blue pigment in the rgb pixel is higher than the green and red pigment
+        (These are the conditions for 'Ocean', 'greenery' & 'rock') Ocean - if the blue pigment in the rgb pixel is higher than the green and red pigment

             Greenery - if the green pigment in the rgb pixel is higher than the blue and red pigment